Some babies and young children need extra help to learn and grow.

 Eligible children can receive services in their home, child care setting or school.
 These services are free to eligible families, regardless of income or immigrant status.

-After a referral is made to Help Me Grow, infant and toddler intervention or preschool special education staff will set up an appointment with the family to determine if the child is eligible for services through an evaluation process.
+After a referral is made through Help Me Grow for infant and toddler intervention or preschool special education, school staff will contact the family to determine next steps.
+Next steps may include determining if the child is eligible for services through an evaluation process.
 Early childhood specialists will work with eligible children and families to plan the services and supports they need.
 These may include:

 • Special instruction and other services, such as speech, physical and occupational therapy.